glic3rinu/passlib/docs/password_hash_api.rst

     :type secret: unicode or bytes
     :param hash:
-        A string containing the hash to check against.
+        A string containing the hash to check against, such as returned by :meth:`~encrypt`.

         Hashes may be specified as :class:`!unicode` or ``ascii``-encoded :class:`!bytes`.